Paul Keegan (footballer, born 1984)

 Paul Anthony Keegan (born 5 July 1984) is an Irish professional footballer who last played for Bray Wanderers.
 He plays as a midfielder.
 He is a former Republic of Ireland U23 international.

-Career
+Club career

+Early career

+Keegan was born in Dublin and grew up in Castleknock.
+He played youth football at Home Farm before joining Leeds United as a 16-year-old - he chose to join Leeds United due to the high number of Irish players already at the club.
+Keegan failed due break into the first team whilst at Leeds, partly due to suffering a calf injury.
+He also had a loan at Scunthorpe United.
+He was released by Leeds in summer 2005, amidst financial difficulties and a year on from their relegation from the Premier League.

 Drogheda United

-Keegan signed for Drogheda United in July 2005 having previously played for Home Farm and Leeds United.
+Keegan signed for Drogheda United in July 2005 on a two-year contract.
 At Drogheda he earned two senior medals, the first arriving when the Louth side won the FAI Cup in 2005, and two years later when they claimed the league championship, the first in the club's history.